-- a. that the Award be made to a person who has not submitted an application provided that the requirements stated in Article 2 are complied with; - b. that no Award be made when, in its judgement, there is no paper of sufficient merit; - 15. c. that two Awards be made at one Congress when, in its judgement, the papers of two candidates are of equal merit.
+- to invite applications from persons who have not submitted an application provided that the reguirements stated in Article 2 are complied with; - b. that no Award be made when, in its judgment, there is no paper of sufficient merit;

+that two Awards be made at one Congress when, in its judgment, the papers of two candidates are of equal merit.